hakavlad/cache-bench/README.md

 Size of the file being written.
 This is just an auxiliary option to create a file of the desired size.

 #### -m MMAP, --mmap MMAP
 mmap the file.
-Valid values: 0 and 1.
-Default value: 0.
-If set to 1, the file will be memory-mapped before reading.
+Valid values: `0` and `1`.
+Default value: `0`.
+If set to `1`, the file will be memory-mapped the reading will be done from the memory-mapped file object.

 #### -p PREREAD, --preread PREREAD
 Preread the file.
-Valid values: 0 and 1.
-Default value: 0.
-If set to 1, the file will first be preread completely sequentially by mebibyte chunks.
+Valid values: `0` and `1`.
+Default value: `0`.
+If set to `1`, the file will first be preread completely sequentially by mebibyte chunks.

 #### -b BLOAT, --bloat BLOAT
 Bloat process memory.
-Valid values: 0 and 1.
-Default value: 0.
-If set to 1, the chunks will be added to the list and the memory consumed by the process will increase.
+Valid values: `0` and `1`.
+Default value: `0`.
+If set to `1`, the chunks will be added to the list and the memory consumed by the process will increase.

 #### -c CHUNK, --chunk CHUNK
 Chunk size in KiB.
+Default value: `64`.
 The file will be read by chunks of the specified size.

 #### -i INTERVAL, --interval INTERVAL
 Output (log) interval in seconds.
-Default value: 2.
+Default value: `2`.

 #### -l LOG, --log LOG
 Path to the log file.
 The output will be written with timestamps.